 Wild animals are shy and try to avoid us.
 Most animals in the desert are nocturnal.
 During the day you can see evidence of these animals from the tracks they leave behind in the sand.
 Tracks, which tell the stories of night activity in the dunes, are awaiting your discovery!
 If you do encounter an animal, make sure you respect its space and do not try to feed it.
 The images and tracks below are not to scale, but they will help you identify animal signs you might find in the dunefield.

-Learn more: Common Tracks and Scat Found at White Sands
+Learn more by downloading the PDF Common Tracks and Scat Found at White Sands or peruse the information below.

 Apache Pocket Mouse